is my email on the dark web?

 Set Up Multi-Factor Authentication (MFA) for Your Accounts

 Now that your passwords are fortified, it’s time to add an extra layer of defence.
 Many popular online platforms offer multi-factor authentication (MFA), an additional verification step each time you log in.
-Here’s how to set it up:
+Here’s how it works:

 • Choose your phone, tablet, or a hardware authentication device for each account you wish to reinforce